sam-berry/motel-booking-challenge/design-notes.md

 ## Availability Search

 There needs to a mechanism for searching available rooms for a date range.
+Specific room numbers do not matter, just how many that fit the criteria.
+Two rooms with the same criteria are essentially the same to the customer - typically people do not care if they are in room 13 or 14 if they are set up exactly the same.

 **Required Information**